Embracing Mechanic’s Liens with Construction Loan Software

 Let’s review four short examples of mechanic’s liens in action.

-1. The developer of a Los Angeles condominium project entered into a contract with a builder.
+- The developer of a Los Angeles condominium project entered into a contract with a builder.
 Several change orders were added to the project, and at completion, the developer refused to pay the additional costs tied to the change orders.
 The builder then filed a mechanic’s lien for the associated costs and later attempted to foreclose on the mechanic’s lien against the developer and the residents of the condominium building.
 Ultimately the builder and contractor reached an agreement.

-2. In 2011, contractor American Disaster Services was granted a mechanic’s lien for non-payment after repairing fire damage in a local home.
+- In 2011, contractor American Disaster Services was granted a mechanic’s lien for non-payment after repairing fire damage in a local home.
 The owner didn’t pay the full amount of the reparation, arguing that the contractor had done a subpar job.
 Unfortunately for the homeowner, the court rejected the “lack of substantial performance” argument, as the contractor had already completed 70% of the work before the owner started hindering progress.
 All in all, the contractor was the unanimous victor.

-3. Also in 2011, Kiefer Construction gained a partial mechanic’s lien, as the court denied the homeowner’s “lack of substantial performance” argument.
+- Also in 2011, Kiefer Construction gained a partial mechanic’s lien, as the court denied the homeowner’s “lack of substantial performance” argument.
 At the same time, the court also rejected the contractor’s request to be paid the full contract price.
 Eventually, the contractor recovered the contract price of his work, minus deductions for defects or incompletion.
 But, in this case, the contractor only partially prevailed against the homeowner.

-4. Finally, a school district contracted with a general contractor to build a new gymnasium and football stadium.
+- Finally, a school district contracted with a general contractor to build a new gymnasium and football stadium.
 The general contractor hired subcontractors to perform the work.
 All work had been completed, yet the general contractor encountered financial problems on the project and held back payment to the subcontractor.
 The subcontractor filed a lien and was eventually paid the full amount due plus interest penalties, attorney fees and costs.
 The court ruled in favor of the subcontractor arguing that the general contractor cannot use subcontractor’s money to fund its own cash flow.

+In all cases, all parties—lenders, borrowers, contractors, subcontractor, and even condominium owners—suffered.
 To receive payment after completing work, a contractor includes a conditional lien waiver and release alongside invoices and receipts.
-What is a conditional lien release?
-It discharges all claimant rights with the condition that payment has been received and processed.
-What is an unconditional lien release?
-It discharges all claimant rights with no stipulations after receipt of payment.
+A conditional lien release discharges all claimant rights with the condition that payment has been received and processed.
+An unconditional lien release discharges all claimant rights with no stipulations after receipt of payment.
+Construction finance software aids in construction loan management and in preventing mechanic lien issues for all parties.
+Let’s take a look.

 Three Ways Construction Loan Software Leads to Lien-Free Completion

-3. Construction loan software also automates the release of unconditional liens at the point of payment disbursement.
+- Construction loan software also automates the release of unconditional liens at the point of payment disbursement.
 For example, in states that allow E-signatures without notary involvement, general contractors can automate payments to contractors via ACH or a physical check.
 These transactions are all managed and tracked within the software and reduce the risk of an unconditional lien not being submitted after the release of payment.
 It also means general contractors no longer have to manually journal, cut, and distribute checks or track down 1099’s and lien waivers—saving hours a month in administrative time

-To Summarize: Embrace the Mechanic’s Lien
+Embrace the Mechanic’s Lien

-Before automation and construction loan software was available, stakeholders associated with the construction process had a tough time monitoring documentation, reconciling draw disbursements, and keeping legal disputes at bay due to the time-consuming and delicate nature of traditional construction loan management.
+Before automation and construction loan software were available, stakeholders associated with the construction process had a tough time monitoring documentation, reconciling draw disbursements, and keeping legal disputes at bay due to the time-consuming and delicate nature of traditional construction loan management.
 Luckily, construction loan software is here to automate and simplify the entire process.
 It’s helping lenders, borrowers, construction loan administrators, general contractors, and contractors maximize efficiency and productivity.